-In the opinion of Bond Counsel, under existing statutes, interest on the Lot B Taxable Notes is included in the gross income of the owners thereof for purposes of Federal income taxation.
-We express no opinion regarding any other Federal tax consequences caused by ownership or disposition of, or receipt of interest on, the Lot B Taxable Notes.
+In the opinion of Bond Counsel, under existing statutes, interest on the Taxable Notes is included in the gross income of the owners thereof for purposes of Federal income taxation.
+We express no opinion regarding other Federal income tax consequences caused by ownership or disposition of, or receipt of interest on, the Taxable Notes.

-We are further of the opinion that, under existing statutes, interest on the Lot B Taxable Notes is excluded from Connecticut taxable income for purposes of the Connecticut income tax on individuals, trusts and estates, and is excluded from amounts on which the net Connecticut minimum tax is based in the case of individuals, trusts and estates required to pay the Federal alternative minimum tax.
-We express no opinion regarding any other State tax consequences caused by ownership or disposition of, or receipt of interest on, the Lot B Taxable Notes.
+We are further of the opinion that, under existing statutes, interest on the Taxable Notes is excluded from Connecticut taxable income for purposes of the Connecticut income tax on individuals, trusts and estates, and is excluded from amounts on which the net Connecticut minimum tax is based in the case of individuals, trusts and estates required to pay the Federal alternative minimum tax.
+We express no opinion regarding other State income tax consequences caused by ownership or disposition of the Taxable Notes.

-Prospective purchasers of the Lot B Notes, particularly those who may be subject to special rules, are advised to consult their own tax advisors regarding the Federal tax consequences of ownership and disposition of the Bonds and Lot A Notes.
+Prospective purchasers of the Taxable Notes, particularly those who may be subject to special rules, are advised to consult their own tax advisors regarding the Federal tax consequences of ownership and disposition of the Taxable Notes.